dotnet/docs-aspire/docs/whats-new/dotnet-aspire-9.md

 ### Azure

 The following sections describe Azure improvements added in .NET Aspire 9.
+For a complete listing of all the breaking changes, see [Breaking changes in .NET Aspire 9](../compatibility/9.0/index.md).

 #### Azure resource customization